awsdocs/amazon-ecr-user-guide/doc_source/image-scanning.md

   New-ECRRepository -RepositoryName name -ImageScanningConfiguration_ScanOnPush true -Region us-east-2 -Force
   ```

-### Configure an Existing Repository to Scan on Push<a name="scanning-existing-repository"></a>
+### Configure an existing repository to scan on push<a name="scanning-existing-repository"></a>

 Your existing repositories can be configured to scan images when you push them to a repository\.
 This setting will apply to future image pushes\.
 Results from the last completed image scan can then be retrieved\.
-For more information, see [Retrieving Scan Findings](#describe-scan-findings)\.
+For more information, see [Retrieving image scan findings](#describe-scan-findings)\.

 For AWS Management Console steps, see [Editing a Repository](repository-edit.md)\.